Meet The Wealthiest Person In Every US State

 Charles Ergen is the founder and chairman of DISH Network, formerly known as the EchoStar Communications Corporation.

-The 61-year-old is married with five children, and was previously a professional blackjack and poker
+The 60-year-old is married with five children, and was previously a professional blackjack and poker

 player.